- Search The Registry

 - Street Team Youth Programs

 - About Us

 - Creating Support

 - My Account

 *The Ethiopian Serenaders are noted on this date in 1840.
 From Boston, they were a white-American blackface minstrel troupe successful in the 1840s and 1850s.

-According to Dwight's Journal of Music, they "popularized 'Rosa Lee', 'Dearest Mae', 'Mary Blane', &c., a species of composition more nearly bordering upon respectability than the characteristic negro songs by which they had been preceded."They were working class, and they were white, with the extraordinary exception of William Lane, 'Juba,' a dancer of color in a segregated business.
+According to Dwight's Journal of Music, they "popularized 'Rosa Lee,' 'Dearest Mae,' 'Mary Blane', &c., a species of composition more nearly bordering upon respectability than the characteristic negro songs by which they had been preceded."They were working-class and white, except William Lane, 'Juba,' a dancer of color in a segregated business.